-Stewardship Ontario is to submit its plan to the Resource Productivity and Recovery Authority (the Authority) by June 30, 2020.
-It is expected that the Authority will approve the plan by December 31, 2020.
+Stewardship Ontario is required to submit a Blue Box Program wind up plan to the Resource Productivity and Recovery Authority (RPRA) by June 30, 2020.
+It is expected that RPRA will approve the plan by December 31, 2020.
 During this time, the Ontario government will develop and consult on regulations to support the new responsibility framework for the Blue Box Program.
 The first communities will be transitioned beginning January 1, 2023, with the entire province operating under the new framework by December 31, 2025.

 - Minister’s direction letter to Stewardship Ontario, August 15, 2019

 - Minister’s direction letter to RPRA, August 15, 2019

 The direction letter aligns with the report from Ontario’s Special Advisor on Recycling and Plastic Waste that was released August 6, 2019.
 The letter identifies a number of principles to guide the development of the plan, including: